hrlblab/AFM_kidney_cells/README.md

   <img src="assets/qualitative.png" width="600">
 </p>

-#### Take-away from our CellFM-HITL Asessment and Enrichment Results
+#### Take-away from our CellFM-HITL Asessment and Annotation Enrichment
-- From the results above, cell nuclei segmentation in kidney pathology still requires improvement with more organ-targeted FMs.
-For the **baseline evaluation**, CellViT achieves the highest baseline performance, with an F1 score of 0.78.
+- **Baseline performance evaluation**, CellViT achieves the highest F1 score of 0.78.
+Kidney-targeted FMs still required.
-- Fine-tuning with **enriched data** improves all three models, with StarDist achieving the highest F1 score of 0.82.
-In this case, the **combination** of the <ins>foundation model–generated pseudo-labels</ins> and <ins>a subset of pathologist-corrected ``hard”</ins> patches yields consistent performance gains across all models.
+- **Fine-tuning with enriched data** improves all three models, with StarDist achieving the highest F1 score of 0.82.
+- **Annotation Enrichment**: We found the **combination** of the <ins>foundation model–generated pseudo-labels</ins> and <ins>a subset of pathologist-corrected hard patches</ins> yields consistent performance gains across all models.

  ### This CellFM-HITL Assessment and Enhancement Framework can be Iterative.